My Story & Beliefs

 • All who place their faith in God through His Son, Jesus Christ, are a part of the universal body of believers known as the Church.
 The purpose of the local church is to lead people to Christ and bring them to maturity in Him.
 Members of the local church are to live lives in humble submission to other Spirit-led believers and leaders.
 (Hebrews 10:24-25; Acts 2:41- 47; 1 Corinthians 12-14; Matthew 28:18-20; Ephesians 2:19-22; 1 Thessalonians 4:15-17)

-• At the end of all things, God promises to make all things new.
+• God promises to make all things new.
 He invites us, His followers, to join Him in this work of renewal on earth.
-The signs of His kingdom coming are salvation, joy, peace, justice, God’s presence, belonging, and healing.
+The signs of this “kingdom” coming are salvation, joy, peace, justice, God’s presence, belonging, and healing.
 (Revelation 21:5)

 • I hold to these beliefs as central to the Christian faith, providing unity within the Church.
 Every other matter is nonessential.
 There is liberty to celebrate and learn from the great diversity of thought within the Church.